jumpbytehq/backbone-jqmobile/README.md

 **Block**
 Block is reusable component within page.
 Page can contain many blocks.
 Block can return any HTML content generated manually or generated using template manually.
-But Ideally Block accepts *templateKey* as attributes, and it will be rendered using specified templateEngine in backbone-jqmobile App instance.
+But Ideally Block accepts *template* as attributes, and it will be rendered using specified templateEngine in backbone-jqmobile App instance.

 Currently following blocks are implemented and ready to use.
   * Header